-"And judgment was given unto them."
-Revelation 20:4
+"And judgment was given unto them."-Revelation xx.
+4.

-THOSE who are saved are made to know that the love of God is special and eternal; that the choice of God is special and eternal; and that the salvation of God is also special and eternal.
+Those who are saved are made to know that the love of God is special and eternal: and that the and eternal; that the choice of God is special and eternal; and that the salvation of God is also special and eternal.
 "Israel shall be saved in the Lord with an everlasting salvation; shall not be ashamed or confounded, world without end."
 But from this plan and way of eternal mercy, men have, to their own destruction, wrested the Scriptures.
 Hence there was from the very beginning a general tendency in men to generalize that which the Lord had made special.
-No, the fall of man itself took place by generalizing what the Lord had made special.
-They were not content with that especial standing in which they were placed to abstain from the tree of knowledge of good and evil, they must generalize.
-Satan knew if he could get our first parents to generalize that which God had made special, that he should thereby get their souls away from God and bring them to ruin.
-So, in all after ages there have been always a tendency to generalize that which God has made special.
-The Lord called Abraham and Hagar, and Ishmael would have generalized that special sworn covenant which the Lord revealed to Abraham.
+Nay, the fall of man itself took place by generalizing what the Lord had made special.
+They were not content with that especial standing in which they were placed to abstain from the tree of knowledge of good and evil-they must generalize.
+Satan knew if he could get our first parents to generalize that which God had made special, that he should thereby get their souls away from God, and bring them to ruin.
+So in all after ages there has been always a tendency to generalize that which God has made special.
+The Lord called Abraham and Hagar, and Ishmael would have generalized that special sworn covenent which the Lord revealed to Abraham.
 But no, rather than that should be done, "Cast out the bondwoman and her son."
 Esau would also have generalized the special truths thus revealed, but Esau was defeated.
-And so, the Israelites, they were no sooner out of Egypt than they began to fight against the specialty of God's order of things and began to generalize.
+And so the Israelites,-they were no sooner out of Egypt than they began to fight against the speciality of God's order of things, and began to generalize.
 No sooner were they in the land of Canaan than they began to amalgamate and to generalize.
-And no sooner were the real truths of the everlasting gospel proclaimed in the apostolic age, but that their specialty was by men thus taken away, and men began to generalize, and to amalgamate, and to insinuate, or rather, to declare that these doctrines were not of such essential importance as to abode by them with the tenacity that some would abide by them with.
+And no sooner were the great truths of the everlasting gospel proclaimed in the apostolic age, but that their speciality was by men thus taken away, and men began to generalize, and to amalgamate, and to insinuate, or rather, to declare that these doctrines were not of such essential importance as to be abode by with that tenacity that some would abide by them with.
 Now we have just the same here.
-Here is Satan bound, that he should not deceive the nations anymore.
+Here is Satan bound, that he should not deceive the nations any more.
 How is this taken?
 Why, our millenarian friends, even those that in other respects hold the same doctrines that we do, they take this binding of Satan to mean that he should deceive no one.
-Here, again, is that generalization by which some men are deceived, and the Scriptures obscured.
+Here, again, is that generalization by which some men are deceived and the Scriptures obscured.
 So that I have this morning to preach that discriminating sort of sermon that will no doubt give in certain quarters great offence, and yet I will try to preach it as inoffensively as I possibly can.
+Vol. IX.-No. 452.

-I will therefore notice four things this morning if time permit.
-First the persons in whose favor judgment is given.
+I will therefore notice four things this morning, if time permit.
+First, the persons in whose fuvour judgment is given.
 Secondly, after what manner Satan is bound.
-Thirdly, the judgment itself which is given in favor of these people, "judgment was given unto them."
-Fourthly, the honor put upon them, they themselves being by divine authority constituted the judges of men and of angels.
+Thirdly, the judgment itself which is given in favour of these people,-"judgment was given unto them."
+Fourthly, the honour put upon them-they themselves being by divine authority constituted the judges of men and of angels.